RealTimeBasecamp/code-institute-6x-labs-platform/README.md

 **Project deletion flow**
 <br>
 Projects can be deleted using the delete wizard which is designed to safely delete projects.
 It uses a 2 step form with a project name confirmation field.
 The additional data shows the user on the second page to ensure the correct user is deleting the project for audit trails.

 <p><img alt="Dark mode" src="./assets/ProjectDeleteFlow_001.png"></p>
+The danger zone card at the bottom of the project planner page is only exposed to staff, superusers or users who created the project.
+<br><br>
 <p><img alt="Dark mode" src="./assets/ProjectDeleteFlow_002.png"></p>
 <p><img alt="Dark mode" src="./assets/ProjectDeleteFlow_003.png"></p>

 **Side Bar**

 The sidebar is custom implementation of the bootstrap oncanvas component.
 The sidebar has been extended to allow for custom "nav-item" functionality per user.
 Currently the user is denied access to navigation items that are not accessible under the default subscription tier (Sapling).
 This is intentional as only subscribed users can access the premium pages.
+The navigation items and metadata is stored within a navigation.json file.

-The sidebar has custom CSS and JS functionality which stores the current sidebar side and hidden/unhidden preference per user within their user config.
-This is stored between pages to ensure a smoother user experience.
+The sidebar has custom CSS and JS functionality which stores the current sidebar side hidden/unhidden preference per user within their user config.
+This is config preference persists between pages to ensure a smoother user experience.

 The sidebar also has expandable nav item folders which is designed to make navigation easier.
 In the future the currently open folders will persist across pages.
 <br>